Mike Lynch

 In February 2013, Lynch raised $1 billion through his Invoke Capital fund to invest in up and coming British technology companies.
 In September 2013, Lynch announced Invoke had made its first investment, putting up to $20m into Darktrace (alongside Hoxton Ventures and Talis Capital) which describes itself as 'the world's first behavioural cyber defence platform.'
 In July 2014, Invoke Capital invested in Sophia Genetics, the leader in clinical genomics, which to date has analysed over 25,000 patients.

-He has previously served as a non-executive director to the board of the BBC, on the board of the British Library, and as a trustee of the National Endowment for Science Technology and the Arts (NESTA), where he was chairman of their investment committee.
+He had previously served as a non-executive director to the board of the BBC, on the board of the British Library, and as a trustee of the National Endowment for Science Technology and the Arts (NESTA), where he was chairman of their investment committee.

 In September 2012 he was inducted into the Digital Hall of Fame, British Interactive Media Association.
 He was named Entrepreneur of the Year in 1999 by the Confederation of British Industry and was awarded the Institution of Electrical Engineers medal for outstanding achievement.
 Lynch was awarded an OBE in the 2006 New Year Honours.